vectordotdev/vector/website/guides/integrate/sources/kafka/logdna.md

 import ConfigExample from '@site/src/components/ConfigExample';
 import InstallationCommand from '@site/src/components/InstallationCommand';

-> "I just wanna, like, send my logs from Kafka cluster to LogDNA -- why is all of this so complicated?"
+> "I just wanna, like, send my logs from Kafka to LogDNA -- why is all of this so complicated?"
 >
 > — developers

-So you want to send logs from Kafka cluster to LogDNA?
+So you want to send logs from Kafka to LogDNA?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get you up and running in minutes.